SAP-samples/btp-terraform-samples/released/discovery_center/mission_4327/setup_subaccount_cf/README.md

 # Set Up SAP BTP Account using Terraform – Cloud Foundry

+The Terraform provider for SAP Business Technology Platform (BTP) enables you to automate the provisioning, management, and configuration of resources on SAP BTP.
+By leveraging this provider, you can simplify and streamline the deployment and maintenance of SAP BTP services and applications.

+Currently, the SAP BTP provider is available in beta for non productive usage: [SAP BTP Terraform](https://registry.terraform.io/providers/SAP/btp/latest).

+The Terraform script documented here automates the setup of an SAP BTP subaccount based on a predefined template.
+The scripts can be used create SAP BTP subaccount with Cloud Foundry or Kyma runtime.
+The Terraform script does the below configuration after creating a SAP BTP subaccount:

+1. Configures the SAP BTP entitlements required to complete the mission.
+See [Setup SAP BTP Account using Terraform](https://github.com/SAP-samples/btp-terraform-samples/blob/main/released/discovery_center/mission_4327/setup_subaccount_cf/README.md#entitlements).
+2. Enables the SAP BTP runtime (Cloud Foundry or Kyma).
+3. Creates the neccessary subscription to applications: SAP Business Application Studio (BAS), SAP Build Work Zone, standard edition, etc.
+4. Assigns users the neccessary roles required to access the applications, such as SAP Business Application Studio.
+5. Adds additional users to the subaccount.
 ### [Entitlements ](https://github.tools.sap/refapps/incidents-mgmt/blob/main/documentation/administrate/Prepare-BTP/Configure-BTP-CF.md)

 | Service     |      Plan      |  Quota required |